 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Appraisal House, Inc., we are experts in knowing the value of real estate features in Destin and Okaloosa County neighborhoods.
 The sales comparison approach to value is typically awarded the most importance when an appraisal is for a real estate purchase.

 In the case of income producing properties - rental houses for example - we may use a third approach to value.
 In this situation, the amount of income the property generates is factored in with other rents in the area for comparable properties to derive the current value.

 Putting It All Together

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Appraisal House, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+The bottom line is, an appraiser from Appraisal House, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.